rahul-ve/git_ws/Exercise1.md

 ### Commit code

 ```
-git commit -m "some descriptive msg"     # provide some description explain the code that was committed
+git commit -m "some descriptive msg"     # provide some description, explain the code that was committed
 ```
 - Refer to "[Git commit](README.md#git-commit)" section to see few more variations of `git commit` command
 - [Via VSCode interface](https://code.visualstudio.com/docs/editor/versioncontrol#_commit)